vineet-codes/microservices-from-scratch/readme.md

 - Colocating deployment and service configuration helps.
 We do this.
 - To _update a deployment/service_

   - the deployment must be using the latest tag in the pod spec section
   - Make an update to your code
   - Build the docker image
   - Push the image to docker
   - Run the command: `kubectl rollout restart deployment [depl_name]`

+- We use [skaffold](https://skaffold.dev/) to automate a lot of manual steps we do to make our dev expreience more intentfull.

+Skaffold is

+> A tool that facilitates continuous development for Kubernetes applications.

+It does really three things:

+- when we start, bring up all the manifests
+- When we make a change to our manifests directory, restart the kubernetes objects
+- When we are done, delete all the objects